Overview: Are you discouraged? Are you the parent of a tween or teen boy? Here are 9 different ways to help you through this difficult phase of life.

 Being a mom of tweens can be discouraging.
 I remember several years back when I drove my 13-year-old son to the store to buy him a new pair of shoes.
-He has been growing so much that it has been hard to keep him in clothes and shoes, lately.
-He’s somewhere around 6’1″ and doesn’t appear to be done growing any time soon.
+He had been growing so much that it was hard to keep him in clothes and shoes.
+He was somewhere around 6’1″ and didn’t appear to be done growing any time soon.
 And he didn’t stop growing, either.
 At age 18, he’s 6’6″!

-It may seem like a small thing; but, this was a big deal to me because my son and I haven’t been getting along very well, lately.
-As he has gotten older, our relationship has gotten more and more bristly.
-We used to have long conversations that never seemed to end.
-As my son has entered his teen years, however, he hasn’t wanted to talk to me as much.
-He hasn’t wanted to spend as much time with his family at all.
-He talks fondly about the day when he will move out of the house.
-Some of the things he says are very cutting to my heart.
+It may seem like a small thing; but, this was a big deal to me because my son and I hadn’t been getting along very well, at the time.
+As he entered those tween years, our relationship became more and more bristly.
+When he was younger, we used to have long conversations that never seemed to end.
+As a tween, however, he didn’t seem to want to talk to me as much.
+He didn’t want to spend as much time with the family, either.
+He began talking fondly about the day when he would move out of the house.
+Some of the things he said were very cutting to my heart.

 Are You Discouraged?